godotengine/godot-docs/tutorials/step_by_step/filesystem.rst

 ----------

 The engine.cfg file is the project description file, and it is always found at the root of the project.
-In fact it's location defines where the root is.
+In fact its location defines where the root is.
 This is the first file that Godot looks for when opening a project.

 This file contains the project configuration in plain text, using the win.ini